-Most eve PVPers are naturally quite risk averse, myself included.
+Most eve PVPers are risk averse, myself included.
 Nobody likes to lose, and when we're offered the choice between taking a risk and making a relatively small change which would eliminate that risk, it's only natural that most people choose the latter.
-How many times have you seen someone wait until they had overwhelming numbers before taking on a fight that they could have won anyway, or reship from something comparable to their opponent to something larger or more powerful?
+How many times have you seen someone wait until they had overwhelming numbers before taking a fight that they could have won anyway, or reship from something comparable to their opponent into something larger or more powerful?
 We rationalise it as common sense - why would we risk losing when we could win?
 Fighting fair is, after all, not what eve is about.

 However in my experience, some of the best fights come when we put ourselves in a high risk situation and come out ahead.
 By avoiding fights where there is a risk of losing, are we in fact cheating ourselves out of our own enjoyment?